lasp/fp32-fsw-xmera/README.md

-# Repository Name
+# Adamant-Xmera Flight Software Algorithms
 This repository contains the GNC FSW algorithms.

 ## Getting Started
 This repository has two primary usages and therefore two build paths:
-1. To compile the FSW algorithms as modules for the Ximera simulation tool.
+1. To compile the FSW algorithms as modules for the Xmera simulation tool.
-2. To compile the FSW algorithms for the GNC target platform.
+2. To compile the FSW algorithms as a single library for use within the Adamant system.

-The build Ximera build path is controlled by the Ximera build system.
-It expects the directory structure:
+The build Xmera build path is controlled by the Xmera build system.
+It has the directory structure:
 - algorithms/
-  - msgPayloadDef/
+  - CMakeLists.txt
   - alg1/
+    - CMakeLists.txt
     - module.i
     - module.h
     - module.cpp
   - alg2/
     - etc.

-The flight software build path is controlled by the CMake build system and associated cmake files in this repository.
+The flight software build path is controlled by the CMake build system.
-This build path is described below.

 ### Dependencies:
-- Eigen for freestanding C++ (it's assumed that the repo is at ../ relative to this repo)
+- Eigen for freestanding C++ (it's assumed that the Eigen repo is at ../ relative to this repo)

 ### Required Tooling:
 - GCC 13.3.1 or higher